News & Insights

 That being said, there are a number of issues that can surface along the way.
 Common issues can often be resolved or managed through mediation by the property manager and by ensuring residents are made well aware of regulations from the outset.

 ‘As a property manager it’s important for us to act promptly when problems arise between apartments and common areas,’ says Marshall White One Property Manager Victoria Weeraphan.
 She notes maintenance issues such as water leaks, owners’ corporation rules and smoking are recurring problems encountered with apartment living.

 A particular issue associated with apartment living is noise disturbance.
 When living in close proximity with many other people, controlling noise levels can become more difficult, especially in some newer buildings where the walls are thinner.

 It’s important to remember that under the Residential Tenancies Act, not only are renters entitled to quiet enjoyment of their home, but they also have an obligation not to cause a disturbance.
 Being mindful of your noise level is a crucial component of living in an apartment happily.

 Once the best resolution is reached following consultation with the owners’ corporation, the residents are advised and remedial steps taken to resolve issues in a timely manner.
 These steps can involve issuing notice to residents, contacting insurance on behalf of owners regarding building issues and sourcing services of relevant professionals.

-In order to minimise these issues Marshall White takes a number of steps to prepare tenants.
-Prior to the commencement of a tenancy it’s imperative that tenants are made aware of owners’ corporation rules and restrictions in place to avoid conflict and disappointment.
+In order to minimise these issues Marshall White takes a number of steps to prepare renters.
+Prior to the commencement of a tenancy it’s imperative that renters are made aware of owners’ corporation rules and restrictions in place to avoid conflict and disappointment.